OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-14.md

 ## Mark 14:72

 Immediately the rooster crowed the second time.
-Then Peter remembered the word Jesus had spoken to him: “Before the rooster crows twice you will disown me three times.”
+Then Peter remembered the word Jesus had spoken to him: “Before the rooster crows twice, you will deny me three times.”
 And he broke down and wept.